Cloud Seasonality Playbook: Best Months for Your Region and How to Plan Requests

 ClearSKY in practice

 You can time requests to your season, but you do not have to.
-ClearSKY can produce historical composites and new daily products quickly, so planning overhead is low.
+ClearSKY can produce historical composites and same-day products quickly, so planning overhead stays low.
 Order when you need data and receive it later the same day in most cases.
-This supports flexible operations and short decision cycles.
-Subscriptions are month to month with no forced long term commitment, you can cancel at the end of any month.
-If you want a seasonal cloudless basemap, request a multi week window for your AOI and choose your projection.
-If you want cloud free daily snapshots, give us a nominal date and we will return a same day composite without future pixels.
-If you need indices with the delivery, include them in Bandnames so NDVI and related layers arrive alongside the multispectral bands at no additional cost.
+For basemaps, request a multi-week window for your AOI and choose your projection.
+For cloud-free daily snapshots, give us a nominal date and we will return a same-day composite that never borrows future pixels.
+If you need indices with the delivery, include them in Bandnames so NDVI or related layers arrive alongside the multispectral bands at no additional cost.

 Related articles